Reverse Morris Trust

-A Reverse Morris Trust in United States law is a transaction that combines a divisive reorganization (spin-off) with an acquisitive reorganization (statutory merger) to allow a tax-free transfer (in the guise of a merger) of a subsidiary.
-It may be especially useful when one publicly-traded C-corporation wants to sell an asset of at least $1 billion to another publicly-traded C-corporation.
+A Reverse Morris Trust is the term for a type of financial transaction in United States law that combines a divisive reorganization (spin-off) with an acquisitive reorganization (statutory merger) to allow a tax-free transfer (in the guise of a merger) of a subsidiary.
+It may be especially useful when one publicly-traded C-corporation wants to sell an asset of at least $1 billion to another publicly traded C-corporation.

 Structure

 A Reverse Morris Trust is used when a parent company has a subsidiary (sub-company) that it wants to sell in a tax-efficient manner.
 The parent company completes a spin-off of a subsidiary to the parent company's shareholders.
 Under Internal Revenue Code section 355, this could be tax-free if certain criteria are met.
 The former subsidiary (now owned by the parent company's shareholders, but separate from the parent company) then merges with a target company to create a merged company.
 Under Internal Revenue Code section 368(a)(1)(A), this transaction could be largely tax-free if the former subsidiary is considered the "buyer" of the target company.
 The former subsidiary is the "buyer" if its shareholders (also the original parent company's shareholders) own more than 50% of the merged company.